Walhalla, Victoria: Landmarks and tourist information

 The Walhalla Fire Station was built straddling Stringers Creek and is now open to the public as a museum.
 It was totally reconstructed in the early 1960s after many years of neglect and the structure seen today has been rebuilt from the floor up.

 The Band Rotunda was built at the junction of the left- and right-hand branches of Stringers Creek in 1896, commissioned by the Mountaineer Brass Band, who held a competition for its design.
 Two hotels were situated opposite the Band Rotunda, the Star Hotel on the north side of the creek fork, and the Grand Junction Hotel on the south side.
 The original Star Hotel was burnt down by a fire caused by a faulty hot water service in December 1951, but reconstructed in 1999 with a recreation of the original facade.

 The American actor Patrick Swayze visited Walhalla in his youth, where he enjoyed exploring the country side and the local history.

+In 2024 the movie Ice Road: Vengeance was filmed in Walhalla, doubling for Nepal.

 Windsor House was built by German Johannes Gloz between 1878 and 1888 from around 90,000 handmade bricks, the only surviving brick residence in the town.
 Gloz maintained a vineyard on the slope above the building, producing around 900 bottles of Riesling in the year 1880.

 Situated on top of the hill, immediately to the north-east of the junction of the east and west branches of Stringers Creek is the Walhalla Cricket Ground, approximately a 45-minute return hike from the valley floor.